Beyond School: Building a School of the Future

 Acknowledging that what an individual needs to learn is going to be affected by WHEN they are learning, WHERE they are learning, and their particular stage of life; but everything we need to learn at any given stage fits into one or more of the pillars of an education.

-Within these pillars exist six other segments, or learning tracks, if you will, that cover the breadth of human experience over a lifetime.
+Within these pillars exist six other segments, or learning tracks, that cover the breadth of human experience over a lifetime.

 The Learning Tracks are: